 - A wide spectrum of activities comparable with the UN

 - A lot of experience in large international projects, like the accession of 10 eastern and central European countries on 1.5.2004.

 - A system extending beyond a typical confederation, with the president (President of the Council of Ministers), the Government (the EU Commission), the prime-minister (the President of the EU Commission) and the Parliament (the European Union Parliament)

 - Dynamism.
 What may surprise some people, is that there are very few other large organisations in the world that are as dynamic as the EU.
-Over the last 60 years the EU has been continuously adding new members, changing significantly the way it operates and continually distributing resources to poorer members on a very large scale.
+Over the last 60 years the EU has been continuously adding new members, significantly changing the way in which it operates and continually distributing resources to poorer members on a large scale

 - Ability to expand rapidly by integrating more countries, which are themselves significant global powers, such as Canada, Australia, and Japan, with which the EU has already signed wide-ranging treaties.